LeoneFabio/Egocentric-Vision/README.md

-# Bridging Vision and Language: NLQs with Textual Answers Generation
+# Bridging Vision and Language: NLQ with Textual Answer Generation

 ## Table of Contents